 One aspect of reading more about Riepenhoff’s artwork process is a greater comfort in allowing aspects of the landscape I experiment with to reveal itself; creek water, sunshine, air, rocks and sediment.
 All the while capturing the visual phenomenon explained by the Snell-Descartes Law of Refraction, which in this series, I capture the interplay of two phases of refraction.
 It is what it is.
 I can not fore-tell all of the results when capturing this phenomenon, thus like Riepenhoff, I have a process-driven artistic method and I just need to accept the results, allowing the chips to fall where they may.

 So now to consider what the resulting artwork is a metaphor for, eh?
-I am thinking that one part is the science; the sub-atomic particle physics events are beyond our comprehension.
-It is an aspect of nature beyond our human control.
-Nevertheless, what results at a macro level, that what we can perceive, provides physical evidence that it momentarily exists and hints at a mysterious underlying process.
-And then tie that idea with the landscape, earth and the environment along with the aspects of light, space and time.
+I am thinking that one part is the science; the sub-atomic particle physics events are beyond our (my) comprehension.
+This is an aspect of nature beyond our human control.
+Nevertheless, what results at a macro level, that what we can perceive, provides physical evidence that the sub-atomic particle physics does momentarily exists and this hints at a mysterious underlying process.
+And then I tie that concept to the landscape; earth and the environment along with the aspects of light, space and time.
+Cool!

 Actually working on the landscape aspect of this series now provides a nice connection with my earlier work.
 Awesome!

 Final artwork is printed 24 x 48″, archival pigment on Rag Metallic, edition of 5 (2AP) if you are interested.

 Exhibition, Portfolio Reviews & Workshops